Before we came to China, I thought we had bathroom chops enough to cope with anything the world had to offer. And then…

 This is the sign that greeted me in my first Chinese toilet.

 I’m not joking.
-And nor were they.
+And neither were they.

 In fact, they had even placed a grill over the hole in their squat to prevent anyone attempting to, umm, pass solids.
 (Not that that stops folk in changing room showers, believe you me.)